matrix-org/synapse/docs/admin_api/user_admin_api.rst

 **Usage**

-A standard request for query devices of an user:
+A standard request to query the devices of an user:

 ::